Camping At The Festival

 - Children under the age of 18 must camp with a responsible adult.

-The Festival has put procedures in place to ensure that all patrons will have a safe, happy experience at the Festival.
-Please display safe behaviours at all times whilst onsite, including the following:
+The Festival has procedures in place to ensure all patrons will have a safe experience at the Festival.
+Safe behaviours are required at all times whilst onsite, including the following:

-- You are required to wear foot-wear at all times at EPIC, both in the Camping Area and the Entertainment Zone.
+- Wear foot-wear at all times at our Festival, both in the Camping Area and the Entertainment Zone.

 - If you see a safety hazard, please report it quickly to the Festival Office.